DobbiKov/translate-dir-cli/README.md

 This CLI tool is an implementation of [this library](https://github.com/DobbiKov/translate-dir-lib).

+Learn more about the project: [main repository](https://github.com/DobbiKov/sci-trans-git).

+Extended abstract about the project: [link](https://dobbikov.github.io/sci-trans-git/jdse-paper.pdf)

 ⚠️ This tool is in early development.
 Expect bugs and incomplete features.